-Of the 'key tasks' set out for 2017/18 in the Council Plan (2016-2019), nine of the 13 key tasks had been achieved or partly achieved.
+Of the 'key tasks' set out for 2018/19 in the Council Plan (2016-2019), ten of the 12 key tasks had been achieved, partly achieved or were on target to be achieved.
+Targets on adopting the Community Infrastructure Levy and introducing Electric Vehicle Charging Points within the district were not achieved.

-Reports for 2017/18 giving more details on the year's performance are available from the Council website.
+For more details on the year's performance please refer to the Council website.